 Next we define Dependent Children.
 For the BBD Starter Plan, for example, dependent children are covered up until the age of 21.
-Afterwards they lose coverage if they are not enrolled in full-time attendance at a school or university, with the exception of dependent children who are handicapped or disabled.
+Afterwards they lose coverage if they are not enrolled in full-time attendance at a school or university, with the exception of dependent children who are disabled.

 The Termination Age here means the same as above.
 However, it is important to note that this refers to the age of the employee, not their dependents.